stackrev/map-reduce-doc/docs/index.rst

 Welcome!
 MapReduce Subnet's documentation is split into 2 main parts:

 - :ref:`user_doc`
-- :ref:`functions`
+- :ref:`peer`

 For information on using the MapReduce Subnet, see :ref:`user_doc`.

-For information on which functions in MapReduce Subnet, see :ref:`functions`.
+For information on which functions in MapReduce Subnet, see :ref:`peer`.

 .. toctree::
    :caption: User Documentation: